perwin/pyimfit/docs/acknowledgments.rst

 Acknowledgments
 ===============

-PyImfit is based on André Luiz de Amorim's `python-imfit <https://github.com/streeto/python-imfit>`__ wrapper about an earlier version of **Imfit**.
+PyImfit is based on André Luiz de Amorim’s `python-imfit <https://github.com/streeto/python-imfit>`__ wrapper about an earlier version of **Imfit**.